loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

     :datastore_location: /var/lib/one/datastores

-In case of a more complex cgroup configuration the containers cgroup could be placed in separate slice instead of default root cgroup.
-You can configure it via an environmental variable
+In case of a more complex cgroup configuration, the container's cgroup could be placed in a separate slice instead of the default root cgroup.
+You can configure it via an environmental variable:

 .. code-block:: bash